Recommended books for getting the most out of therapy

 If you are interested in other books that might be helpful to you on your own healing journey, check out the recommended reads with several categories on authentic living, healing trauma, eating disorder recovery and more.

-And if you’re local to Charlotte, North Carolina and realizing that you could use some care in the form of counseling, we are here to help!
-We offer in person sessions for all folks living in Charlotte and can do virtual sessions with anyone living within North Carolina and South Carolina (Blake can see folks virtually in Texas too!).
+And if you’re local to Charlotte, North Carolina and realizing that you could use some care in the form of counseling, I’m here to help!
+I offer in person counseling sessions for all folks living in Charlotte and can do virtual sessions with anyone living within North Carolina, South Carolina and Texas.
 You can learn more about how helpful and convenient virtual sessions are here.

-To schedule a free phone consult to see if Fig Holistic Psychotherapy is the right fit for you, fill out the form and we will get in touch with you shortly!
+To schedule a free phone consult to see if Fig Holistic Psychotherapy is the right fit for you, fill out the form and I’ll get in touch with you shortly!

 Happy reading!